 What is the disablement step?
 (Describe what interface it uses, with a reference to the relevant section and step in the operational guidance).

-What stops a component successfully communicating with other TOE components if the Administrator has carried out the disablement step?
+What stops a component successfully communicating with other TOE components if the Security Administrator has carried out the disablement step?

 TSS